-The change of use of heritage assets, including Listed Buildings and buildings in Conservation Areas, will only be permitted where the proposed use is considered to be the optimum viable use that is compatible with the fabric, interior and setting of the building(36).
-Evidence supporting this will be submitted with proposals(37).
-New uses that adversely affect the fabric, character, appearance or setting of such buildings will not be permitted.
+The change of use of heritage assets, including Listed Buildings and buildings in Conservation Areas, will only be permitted where the proposed use is considered to be the optimum viable use that is compatible with the fabric, interior and setting of the building38.
+Evidence supporting this will be submitted with proposals39.
+New uses that adversely affect the fabric, character, appearance or setting of such assets will not be permitted.